 Works with your schedule

-One of the best parts of having a nanny is the ability to have them when you need them, and not just between certain hours of the day or week.
+One of the main benefits of having a nanny is the ability to have them when you need them, and not just between certain hours of the day or week.
 Need to run errands for the day?
 Have the nanny come over or go when they are scheduled to be at your house.
 Overall, you get to decide when you need the care.

 You’re the boss